Polarization Tracking and Active Compensation Using Classical Headers in Quantum Wrapper Networking: Experimental Results on Deployed Fiber

 We also observe that in 2 out of 100 trials, the polarization compensation module fails to return the vertical and diagonal states within the predefined tolerance range.
 These two events correspond to the longest compensation times observed in Fig.~\ref{fig:comp_speed}(b).
 In these cases, the compensation algorithm cannot identify a suitable combination of QWP and HWP rotation angles and LCR voltages that satisfies the convergence conditions, shown in more detail in Fig.~\ref{fig:comp_threshold_analysis}.

-Here, Figure~\ref{fig:comp_threshold_analysis}(a) shows all 100 polarization controller changes used to emulate large, sudden changing fiber birefringence.
-In all cases, the compensation cycles successfully return the system to a compensated state except for two cases.
-Blue dots show when the compensator is actively attempting to correct the channel, and red dots show when the compensator deems the reference states to be within the specified threshold.
+Here, Figure~\ref{fig:comp_threshold_analysis} (a) shows all 100 polarization controller changes used to emulate large, sudden changes in fiber birefringence.
+Blue triangles and circles show two nonorthogonal polarization measurements for V and D, respectively, before the compensator attempts to correct the channel.
+The red triangles and dots show when the compensator deems the reference states to be within the specified threshold.
+In all cases, the compensation cycles successfully return the system to a compensated state except for two cases (the 2 green dots outside the D and 2 green triangles outside the V tolerance circles).

 Recall that we set the tolerance $S_1$ parameter of the (V) polarization reference to be less $<$$-$0.999 and the $S_2$ of the (D) polarization reference to be $<\,$0.95.
 Figure~\ref{fig:comp_threshold_analysis}(b) shows one of the non-convergent compensation cycles from measurement 21 to 45.
 At measurement 1, the polarization is changed drastically, but the compensator pulls it back within tolerance by measurement 5.
 At measurement 20, the polarization is again changed drastically, but the system cannot restore it within tolerance.
 Instead, it oscillates between within tolerance ($-0.999$) and out of tolerance ($-0.995$), as shown in Fig.~\ref{fig:comp_threshold_analysis}(c).
 Figure~\ref{fig:comp_threshold_analysis}(d) shows the corresponding compensator angles and phases applied during this non-convergent cycle.
 The behavior indicates that the LCR calibration has too coarse a resolution, requiring a phase level that is not attainable with the current calibration.
 When the correct phase is missed, the algorithm drives the LCR toward a $2\pi$ phase shift in the opposite direction; however, this value is also missed, causing the system to push back by $2\pi$ in the other direction.
 This leads to the observed oscillatory behavior.
 This issue could likely be mitigated through a higher-resolution calibration and/or environmental stabilization of the LCR, which is known to be sensitive to temperature \cite{schnoor_calibration_2020}.
 Nevertheless, even when the correct phase is missed, the system still maintains a high level of tolerance ($-0.995$), although it does not reach the desired value of $-0.999$.